- Why Research

-To talk about triple negative breast cancer, we first have to understand how breast cancer is classified.
+To talk about triple-negative breast cancer (TNBC), we first have to understand how breast cancer is classified.
 Breast tumors are broadly classified into three major subtypes: estrogen receptor positive, progesterone receptor positive and HER2 receptor positive.

 Breast cancer tumors driven by estrogen and progesterone receptors are the most common form of the disease and the most treatable.
 Since the tumor cells express an abundance of hormone receptors driven by estrogen and/or progesterone, they can be targeted with anti-estrogen therapies like tamoxifen, fulvesterant and aromatase inhibitors, like anastrozole (Arimidex®), letrozole (Femara®), or exemestane (Aromasin®).These three classes of therapies have a distinct mechanism of action that blocks estrogen signaling and prevents tumor growth.

 The second most common of the three major subtypes is driven by HER2 signaling.
 These cancers have an overabundance of the HER2 receptor on the surface of the tumor cells.
 About 20-25 percent of breast cancers fall into this category.
 Once an aggressive cancer with poor prognosis, HER2-positive breast cancer is now treatable with targeted therapies, including traztuzumab (Herceptin®), pertuzumab (Perjeta®), ado-trastuzumab-emtansine (Kadcyla®), and lapatinib (Tykerb®).

 Patients with either hormone-positive or HER2-positive breast cancer have multiple options for first-line targeted therapies that can also be combined with chemo or radiation therapy.
 This means that if one therapy does not work, or if a patient stops responding to one of the drugs, another drug may work better.